Arkhanne/flibrary-front/README.md

   **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault.

-  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite films.
+  **Signup:** As an anon I can sign up in the platform so that I can start saving favourite films.

-  **Login:** As a user I can login to the platform so that I can see my favorite films.
+  **Login:** As a user I can login to the platform so that I can see my favourite films.

   **Logout:** As a user I can logout from the platform so no one else can use it.

-  **Search films:** As a user I can search films so that a can choose one to add to favorites.
+  **Search films:** As a user I can search films so that a can choose one to add to favourites.

-  **Add to favorites** As a user I want to add a film to favorite so that I can save the films that I like.
+  **Add to favourites** As a user I want to add a film to favourite so that I can save the films that I like.

-  **List films** As a user I want to see my favorite films so that I can choose one to see detailed information.
+  **List films** As a user I want to see my favourite films so that I can choose one to see detailed information.

   **Film Detail:** As a user I want to see the details of a film so that I can rate and comment it.

-  **Rate film:** As a user I want to rate a film in my favorite list and to change my previous rate.
+  **Rate film:** As a user I want to rate a film in my favourite list and to change my previous rate.

   **Review film:** As a user I want to add comments to a film in my favourite list.